FastFlowDebate/FastFlow/spec/card.md

    * author name: String - used as an sTag, but also allows for by author search
    * citation: String- raw string from user generally MLA notation
    * notes: String- any user notes concerning the card or its use
+   * URL: String - allows FastFlow to grab all resources for offline use

 Functionality:
    * Create - create new cards from CardManager